twojineric/TestCaseGen/README.md

  Has options for multiple testcases at a time and 2D array generation.

 ## Coming Soon!
- Generate a random list of actual words, an option for repitition and sorting.
+ Generate a random list of actual words, an option for repetition and sorting.

  ---
  Eric Jin 2020